jimyoshida/self-taught-devops/README.md

-# Decimal Classification for DevOps
+# Digital Skill Bird View

-Welcome to this site, a comprehensive collection of essential concepts, useful technologies, and techniques curated specifically for DevOps engineers.
+This site attempts to make a comprehensive collection of digital skill maps which contain essential concepts, de-facto standards, useful technologies, and techniques etc. for DX promoters.
-While the _continuous delivery_ becomes a core portion of the DevOps practices, it will require a broader range of knowledge to make flexible, low-cost, low-stress, and profitable systems.
+The initial versions started with skills of DevOps engineers, but now it has been extended for promoting digital transformation.
+To build flexible, intuitive, reasonable, and profitable systems, then to replace the legacy workloads, the person-in-chage must learn a broad range of knowledge.
-Thus, this site assembles all such relevant domains - BizDataMLDevSecOps.
+Thus, this site assembles all such relevant domains - BizDataML_LLM_DevSecOps.

 In addition, to understand the background of the technologies etc., each section contains the timeline of those items.
 The descriptions are mainly quoted from the [Wikipedia English version](https://en.wikipedia.org/wiki/Main_Page) unless other references are noted.

-The contents consist of the following 6 major classes, and they are classified like [Dewey Decimal Classification](https://en.wikipedia.org/wiki/Dewey_Decimal_Classification) system.
+The contents consist of the following 6 major classes as of now, and they are classified like [Dewey Decimal Classification](https://en.wikipedia.org/wiki/Dewey_Decimal_Classification) system.

 - [Class 000 - Agile, management, and general works](cls0/README.md)
 - [Class 100 - Programming](cls1/README.md)